Journal

 Why AI generators break right-to-left

 An AI tool writes the layout it has seen most: padding on the left, text aligned left, an icon pinned to the right with a fixed coordinate.
 None of that is direction-aware, so when the system switches to Arabic the words flow right-to-left but the boxes do not, and the screen reads like a mirror held at the wrong angle.
 Apple designed UIKit and SwiftUI to flip automatically, and the Human Interface Guidelines for right-to-left spell out exactly what should mirror and what should not.
 The problem is almost never the framework.
 It is the hardcoded left and right in the generated code.
+For the deeper why, the Unicode Bidirectional Algorithm governs how mixed-direction text lays out, which is why your characters flow correctly while hardcoded boxes stay stubbornly Western: text direction is handled for you, geometry is not.

 What breaks, and the fix